 When we walk out of our homes into the bright and sunny day, we encounter waves of ‘photons,’ or particles spun and belched out from our radiating nuclear fireball floating in space known as our Sun.
 Neutrinos (or anti-electrons), like a visitor across the 8th dimension like tiny Buckaroo Banzais, whizz by (and through) us at lightening speed, which has a value in a vacuum, (approximately 300,000 kilometers a second) that’s the speed of light and nothing — NOTHING — can go faster than that.
 That’s what Einstein proved but superconducting, quantum computers might prove him wrong on this point, but compared to Einstein, I’m no Einstein.
 In grade school, we find out that our Sun is an average-sized red dwarf star and that there are billions just like it in the Universe, but this one is special.
 Earth is our very own spinning, floating magnetic ball, bathed in water and occasioned by dirt and rock known as the ground and the mountains and the oceans and the prairies and deserts.
 The perfect distance from the Sun for us to exist, there are probably many creatures out there in the Cosmos like us, but that’s where William Shatner takes you in Star Trek, but back here on Earth, in New Jersey around 1881, Thomas Edison was busy starting a revolution.

-In 1884, the longest telephone line in the world was 235 miles long (or 380 kilometers) from Boston to New York by overhead line and back then electro-magnetic waves, traveling at the speed of light and propagating in direct and alternating waves of electrons (on the outside of the transmission wire, while waves bounce around the inside) had yet to be tested or conceived, but with the dawn of the 20th Century, the advent of electrical power unleashed an ‘exponential’ expansion in technology that would not be seen again until the advent of the miniomputer in the 1970’s.
+In 1884, the longest telephone line in the world was 235 miles long (or 380 kilometers) from Boston to New York by overhead line and back then electro-magnetic waves, traveling at the speed of light and propagating in direct and alternating waves of electrons (on the outside of the transmission wire, while the waves bounce around the inside) had yet to be tested or even understood, but with the dawn of the 20th Century, the advent of electrical power unleashed an ‘exponential’ expansion in technology that would not be seen again until the minicomputer arrived in the 1970s.
 The culmination of all this technology, so much shepherded and invented by Edison himself, led to every appliance in our homes, short the computer.
 This explosion in consumer goods would unleash a second, more nuanced wave of disruption in society that we have yet to understand.
-Edison and Bell, who then created what would become AT&T and ConEd and the ‘Second Industrial Revolution’ to follow — the innovations that spread from these relatively small circles of inventors, scientists and industrialists created empires.
+Edison and Bell, who then created what would become AT&T and ConEd and the ‘Second Industrial Revolution’ to follow, the innovations that spread from these relatively small circles of inventors, scientists and industrialists created empires.

 Mach’s genius was prodigious and his powers of thoughtful persuasion were legendary, one of his most compelling involves his famous ‘Mach bands‘ experiment highlighting the limitations of human sight.
 In the image, the left side is darker, correct?
 Yes and no. Mach knew that we only ‘perceive’ reality and the brain’s powerful ability to ‘fill in the blanks’ creates a persistent and undeniable anomaly, shown here as a thin, gradient image added to the very middle of the joined images – of exactly the same ‘luminescence’ or brightness.
 Don’t believe it?
 Put your finger over the ‘crease’ and immediately, your eye will adjust to indicate that the brightness of the image is the same on both sides.
 Our brains see ‘shade’ and assume that natural light must follow.
 If you relax your eyes you can just see the thin, gradient band in the middle.